Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Uncapped Public Goods

-The same convergence rate was recently independently obtained by \citet{zhao2023convergence}, after it had been an open question for almost fifty years. \citet{zhao2023convergence} derived this rate directly, while our result gives a deeper explanation of the performance of the proportional response dynamics: it is equivalent to mirror descent with the entropy reference function applied to \cref{eq:shmyrev cp}.
+The convergence rate of \Cref{cor:convergence-rate-nash} was recently independently obtained by \citet{zhao2023convergence}, after it had been an open question for almost forty years after the discovery of the dynamics by \citet{cover1984algorithm}. \citet{zhao2023convergence} derived this rate directly.
+Our result gives a deeper explanation of the performance of the proportional response dynamics: it is equivalent to mirror descent with the entropy reference function applied to \cref{eq:shmyrev cp min}.